-I found this pair of pants at Buffalo Exchange several weeks ago.
-I usually don’t buy pants online because of my height and needing to see the length in person, and this gave me the perfect chance to try out a trendy pair.
-After some searching I found that they are the Everlane Straight Leg Crop and sell for $68.
+I found this pair of pants at Buffalo Exchange several weeks ago and I instantly LOVED them–after some googling I found out that they are the Everlane Straight Leg Crop and sell for $68.
 Not bad for a pair of dress pants.
 Here’s why I’ve found them to be delightful for work, plus how the straight leg crop pant and straight leg pant, Everlane’s new, longer version, compare!

-First, I wore them for a casual day at school with converse and a striped top.
+I have worn them for a casual day at school with converse and a striped top.
 I felt like a mild badass despite my need to proofread a final exam and clean out my office desk.
 Is it the super-high rise?
 The ambiguous inseam?
 That these pants are so borderline-ugly they are cute?
 Yes, yes, and yes.

 Then I switched into a tank top and flats and wore these to dinner.
 I felt, vaguely, like I was attempting to adhere to a country club dress code.
 Yet I also felt like a huge hipster, which was very appropriate for our rooftop drinks agenda in Denver.

-In conclusion, I haven’t bought a pair of pants for teaching and work that I have liked this much in a long time (my other fave pair, if you need dress pants).
-So I had to share, for those who are just as picky as me.
+I haven’t bought a pair of pants for teaching and work that I have liked this much in a long time.
+So I had to share for those who are just as picky as me.
 Want some more Everlane reviews?
 Right this way!